KDE/digikam-doc/setup_application/plugins_settings.rst

         The Generic Plugins Setup Page

-    - Image Editor: specific tools to edit item in editor.
+    - Image Editor: specific tools used for editing items.
 These tools are also available in Showfoto.

     .. figure:: images/setup_plugins_editor.webp
         :alt: